Learn how you can become a spiritual director at our Open House event →

 How to Recognize the Voice of God

 “God is not a mumbling trickster… If he wants us to know something, he will be both able and willing to communicate it to us plainly, just as long as we are open and prepared by our experience to hear and obey.
-This is exactly what takes place in the lives of… biblical characters… We may be sure that ‘no prophecy every came by human will, but men and women moved by the Holy Spirit spoke from God’ (2 Peter 1:21).
+This is exactly what takes place in the lives of… biblical characters… We may be sure that ‘no prophecy ever came by human will, but men and women moved by the Holy Spirit spoke from God’ (2 Peter 1:21).
 With very little exception the form such inspiration took was nothing more than thoughts and perceptions of the distinctive character that these people had come though experience to recognize as the voice of God in their own souls.” (p.
 191)

 “We mistakenly think that if God spoke to us we would automatically know who is speaking without having to learn.” (p.
 169)